 Back to Milan

 Milan has more than its share of attractions – both cultural and cosmopolitan.
 Mussolini founded the Fascist party here, and the entire fashion world looks to Milan’s catwalks twice a year for the season’s fashions.
 Artists Michelangelo and Leonardo da Vinci, the composer Verdi, the great tenor Enrico Caruso, and designer Giorgio Armani all lived and worked here.
 The Piazza del Duomo or Cathedral Square, marks the center of Milan, both in a geographic sense and because of its importance from an artistic, cultural, and social point of view.
 Exploring the rooftop of Duomo in Milan is not to be missed.
-The Duomo, or cathedral, is one Milan’s most iconic monuments.
+The Duomo, or cathedral, is one of Milan’s most iconic monuments.
 A feat of Gothic architecture, its Italian marble facade, intricately carved windows, and lacelike ornamentation took five centuries to complete.
 It is one of the largest churches in modern Europe and accommodates more than 20,000 people.

 Where to stay in Milan : The Hotel Principe Di Savoia

 You can go truffle hunting in Alba in Piedmont.
 It can be done as a day trip from Milan and can be arranged by the Hotel.
 We had plans to go on a truffle hunt where you get your boots dirty as you follow a dog and his master through the woods to find the prized truffles.
-These truffles are sold for upwards of 3000 euros for a kilo, so of course you don’t get to keep the truffle(s) you find.
+These truffles are sold for upwards of 3000 euros for a kilo, so of course, you don’t get to keep the truffle(s) you find.
 We had to cancel because of the weather.
 It was raining pretty bad and we ended up driving to Lake Como area instead.

 Even though most villages are closed for the season, you can still take a ferry boat on the lake and stop at one or two towns to visit.
 We took the ferry to Cernobbio and walked around the lakefront and enjoyed watching the sunset with some wine and gelato.
 A nice finish to our Italian holiday.
 Cernobbio often described as the Beverley Hills of Lake Como has a wonderful lakefront piazza and is home to some fine buildings and hotels like the iconic Villa d’Este.
-This grand villa with its dreamy terraces, and floating swimming pool is on my wishlist of places to stay someday.
+This grand villa with its dreamy terraces and floating swimming pool is on my wish list of places to stay someday.

-Italian Weather in November
+Northern Italy Weather in November

-Now for the main reason you are here in Northern Italy – truffles.
+Now for the main reason, you are here in Northern Italy – truffles.
 Not the chocolate kind but the rare type of mushroom.
 Truffles are a culinary delicacy in Italy and are available more in November.
 There is even a White Truffle Fair held in lower Arno valley in Tuscany at San Miniato.
 The Tuscan truffle season lasts roughly from September through December.
 They are as valuable as gold because people haven’t figured out how to cultivate them, and they must be found in the wild.
 They add a rich umami flavor to food.
 While France is known for the black truffle, Italy is famous for its pungent white truffles especially from Alba, in the Piedmont district of Italy.
 Most places we ate were very generous with the truffle.
-We had them shaved on pastas, pizza and risotto…. and even found a little jar of Truffles in the Christmas market in Verona.
+We had them shaved on pastas, pizza, and risotto…. and even found a little jar of Truffles in the Christmas market in Verona.

 If you have a few more days

 While our trip was a total of 10 days and we already had packed too much, if you do have a few more days you can visit Rome, Vatican, Florence and a day trip to Pisa.
-You will not have to worry about museum lines and most likely have lesser number of selfie sticks in your shots of the Sistine Chapel.
-The pasta and wine are just as fresh and the restaurants less crowded, the chef might even come linger at you table and you might learn a couple more words in Italian other than Buon Giorno and Grazie.
+You will not have to worry about museum lines and most likely have a lesser number of selfie sticks in your shots of the Sistine Chapel.
+The pasta and wine are just as fresh and the restaurants less crowded, the chef might even come to linger at your table and you might learn a couple more words in Italian other than Buon Giorno and Grazie.

 PIN IT FOR LATER